thekswenson/Zombi/README.md

 Writen by Keegan R. Flanagan

-Please, if you have any doubts or need a hand, **please contact me here: keflanagan@ucsd.edu**
+If you have any doubts or need a hand, **please contact me here: keflanagan@ucsd.edu**

 ----------